Where Stress Gets Stuck in the Body—And How to Release It

-3. Diaphragm & Lungs
+3. Releasing Tension in the Diaphragm & Lungs

 If you hold stress in your diaphragm, the reaction is to hunch forward, almost as if you were subconsciously trying to duck from the factors causing stress, hunching your shoulders to block it out.
 The result: The chest becomes constricted and the lungs are not fully expanded.
 We can end up feeling slightly out of breath, generally defeated, and exhausted.